OpenC3/cosmos/docs.openc3.com/docs/configuration/interfaces.md

 In addition, you can define your own protocols which are declared like the COSMOS helper protocols after your interface.
 See the [Custom Protocols](../configuration/protocols.md#custom-protocols) documentation for more information.

 :::info Protocol Run Order
 Read protocols execute in the order specified (First specified runs first).
 Write protocols execute in the reverse order (Last specified executes first).
-This allows READ_WRITE protocols to work as expected adding and removing layers in the correct corresponding orders.
 :::